Abdullah Shehab

 Fabrizio Clementi

-Consultant Interventional Cardiologist, Sheikh Khalifa Specialty Hospital, Ras al-Khaimah, United Arab Emirates
+Chair of Cardiovascular Center , Sheikh Khalifa Specialty Hospital, Ras al-Khaimah, United Arab Emirates

 Fabrizio Clementi

 Dr. Fabrizio Clementi is a Consultant Interventional Cardiologist at Sheikh Khalifa Specialty Hospital in Ras al-Khaimah, United Arab Emirates.
 With over two decades of experience in the field of cardiology, he specializes in complex coronary interventions, structural heart procedures, and the management of cardiogenic shock.
 Dr. Clementi actively contributes to clinical research, with multiple publications in peer-reviewed journals, and is a frequent speaker at regional and international conferences.
 Passionate about medical education, he plays a pivotal role in mentoring young cardiologists and advancing evidence-based practice in the region.
 His dedication to improving patient outcomes drives his involvement in quality initiatives and multidisciplinary heart team collaborations.
+I will forward my high-resolution headshot photograph, since I am a UAE resident, you will not need my passport copy.
+The disclosure form links to a Cleveland Clinic form; I guess it is the wrong link.

 Faten Naji